 Roving Lined Mittens

-Have you ever had to walk the dogs in the middle of winter in Chicago?
-Well, my family has had to brave many a blizzard, and they can tell you the importance of keeping your fingers warm.
 Mittens are a lot warmer than gloves, and this pair is lined with a layer of roving to keep the wind out.
-They are a lot thinner than the bulky thrummed mittens, and are easy and fast to knit because you don’t have to work the lining separately.
+They are a lot thinner than regular thrummed mittens, and are easy and fast to knit because you don’t have to work the lining separately.
 Use a color changing yarn or hand-dyed roving, and you’ll have a pair that’s almost too pretty to take out in the snow!

 This pattern is suitable for a beginning fair isle knitter.
 Calls for 100 yards of a worsted weight yarn, and an equal amount of pencil roving.
 I held my pencil roving doubled in order to knit with it, so I needed 200 total yards of the roving.